MochaWaffle/Smart-Classroom-Attendance-System/README.md

 The professor can re-finalize student attendances.

 Lastly, once the professor is done for the day, and they are sure the attendance has been finalized and they clicked on the finalize attendance button, the professor can click on clear today's attendance.
 What this would do is reset every student's attendance for today (not the finalized one).
 That way, for next class, every student's attendance is already reset, ready for new arrival/leave scans and new statuses.

 ## What we used

+Arduino IDE - Used to upload the Arduino code inside the Smart_Classroom_Attendance folder to the ESP32-S.

 Firebase/Firestore - Database to store student attendance information, courses created (alongside course information), student UIDs, students added in each course, and professor IDs for different professors to store different courses they created.